 BIOELECTRICITY

-Using only 15% of their potential, Brazilian sugarcane mills are the fourth most important electricity suppliers in Brazil’s electricity mix.
-Experts estimate that with full use of sugarcane residues, bioelectricity could reach 148,000 GWh to the grid.
+Using only 14% of their potential, Brazilian sugarcane mills are the third most important electricity suppliers in Brazil’s electricity mix.
+Experts estimate that with full use of sugarcane residues, bioelectricity could reach 153,000 GWh to the grid.
 That would be enough energy to power a country the size of Argentina or Norway.

 As it grows, the sugarcane plant converts sunlight into stored chemical energy.
 Every part of the plant can be used in different processes, but there are three main components that contain this stored energy: